 Modifications to a custody agreement or parenting plan may be handled there, regardless of where the parents live.
 As in most cases involving minor children, the court takes the child’s best interest into consideration when issuing a decision.

-Rules and regulations on how to file for divorce vary so greatly from state to state.
+Rules and regulations on how to file for divorce vary greatly from state to state.
 Even county to county.
 Attention to detail will be important to the process.
 Do your homework and be thorough to ensure your case isn’t dismissed because of a simple mistake.

 Related Reading: Uncontested Divorce Questions